Fluid limits for interacting queues in sparse dynamic graphs: Introduction

 Due to the complexity of \eqref{eq: high-level stochastic equations}, the occupancy process is not amenable to exact analysis, and thus we will analyze a limiting regime where $n \to \infty$ and $\lambda_n / n \to \lambda$, offering far greater tractability.
 For example, the limit of the occupancy process is given by an infinite system of differential equations when the graph is complete.
 However, the proof of this result hinges critically on the fact that the right-hand side of \eqref{eq: high-level stochastic equations} depends solely on the occupancy process itself.
 This property holds because servers with the same number of tasks are exchangeable when the graph is complete, which is not true in the general case where the neighborhoods of different servers are typically different.

-The limit of the occupancy process is the same as in the complete graph case when the graph is \emph{static} and satisfies suitable conditions as in \cite{mukherjee2018asymptotically,budhiraja2019supermarket}, which in particular require the graph to be sufficiently dense.
-Informally speaking, these conditions endow the graph with large neighborhoods and certain symmetry, which makes the correlation between neighboring servers vanish as $n \to \infty$.
-This does not happen when the graph is static and truly sparse, i.e., when the maximum degree is uniformly bounded across $n$.
-Results in \cite{ganguly2022hydrodynamic,ganguly2022non}, for more general interacting particle systems, suggest that the limit of the occupancy process can generally not be characterized by a system of differential equations in the case of static and truly sparse graphs.
-In contrast, \cite{ganguly2022hydrodynamic,ganguly2022non} establish that the limiting dynamics of a typical server and its neighborhood can sometimes be described by a so-called local equation that is history-dependent and thus rather intractable.
+Several papers have successfully treated the lack of exchangeability when the queues interact over a static network, but the situation where the network is dynamic has received little attention, and to the best of our knowledge had not been rigorously analyzed before.
+From a mathematical perspective, the dynamic case is interesting since the dynamics of the network impact how the occupancy process evolves over time, leading to different proof arguments for characterizing the limiting behavior, as discussed in Sections \ref{sub: main results and design implications} and \ref{sub: related work}.

+Moreover, there are multiple real-world examples of queues interacting over dynamic network structures.
+For instance, the connections between the nodes of mobile ad-hoc and peer-to-peer networks are constantly changing, and the network topology of data centers can be adjusted over time, particularly with optical devices.

-The truly sparse regime turns out to be more tractable in the dynamic setting that we consider here.
-In particular, we prove that the fluid limit of the occupancy process is governed by an infinite system of differential equations if $\mu_n \to \infty$, the law of the graph is invariant under permutations of the nodes and the degree distribution converges weakly.
-Notably, the limit depends solely on the probability generating function of the limiting degree distribution and not on any other structural properties of the graph.
-Moreover, the system of differential equations has a global attractor when the limiting degree distribution has finite mean, and the stationary distribution of the occupancy process converges weakly to the global attractor when the graph is resampled according to a Poisson process.
+We prove that the fluid limit of the occupancy process is governed by an infinite system of differential equations if $\mu_n \to \infty$, the law of the graph is invariant under permutations of the nodes and the degree distribution converges weakly.
+Remarkably, the limit depends solely on the probability generating function of the limiting degree distribution and not on any other structural properties of the graph.
+In addition, the system of differential equations has a global attractor when the limiting degree distribution has finite mean, and the stationary distribution of the occupancy process converges weakly to the global attractor when the graph is resampled according to a Poisson process.
+Our analysis focuses on the truly sparse regime where the maximum degree remains uniformly bounded across~$n$, which is natural in a load balancing context in view of the associated communication overhead; however, we study dense graphs as well.